German vice chancellor warns China of consequences of Russia stance

 "We would proceed differently and certainly not quite as hard when analysing where we have dependencies on raw materials and technical goods if this war or China's support for Russia in this war did not exist," Habeck emphasized.

-Things could not be separated, he added.
-"Our relationship, our direct relationship, has already been negatively affected."
+The issues cannot not be separated, he added: "Our relationship, our direct relationship, has already been negatively affected."

+At a press conference in Shanghai later on Saturday, Habeck highlighted the risk of goods that could be used to harm Western interests ending up in Russian hands.

+Dual-use goods which can be used both in civilian and military settings are currently reaching Russia via China, he warned.

 In the trade dispute over tariffs on cheap Chinese electric cars, Habeck called on the Chinese side to take the European Commission's findings seriously.